Thomas Szasz: Life and death

-Rise of Szasz's arguments
+Career

+Thomas Szasz was a strong critic of institutional psychiatry and was a prolific writer.
+According to psychiatrist Tony B. Benning, there were "three major themes in Szasz's writings: his contention that there is no such thing as mental illness, his contention that individual responsibility is never compromised in those suffering from what is generally considered as mental illness, and his perennial interest in calling attention to the political nature of psychiatric diagnosis".
+According to Williams and Caplan, Szasz is "best known for his view that without a diagnosis of neurological disease or damage, a psychiatric diagnosis was meaningless".
+Though his ideas had little influence on mainstream psychiatry, many were supported by some behavioral and social scientists.

 Szasz first presented his attack on "mental illness" as a legal term in 1958 in the Columbia Law Review.
 In his article he argued that mental illness was no more a fact bearing on a suspect's guilt than is possession by the devil.

+His books The Myth of Mental Illness (1961) and The Manufacture of Madness (1970) set out some of the arguments most associated with him.

-In 1961, Szasz testified before a United States Senate Committee, arguing that using mental hospitals to incarcerate people defined as insane violated the general assumptions of the patient-doctor relationship, and turned the doctor into a warden and keeper of a prison.
+In 1961, Szasz testified before a United States Senate committee, arguing that using mental hospitals to incarcerate people defined as insane violated the general assumptions of the patient–doctor relationship, and turned the doctor into a warden and keeper of a prison.

-Szasz's main arguments

 Szasz was convinced there was a metaphorical character to mental disorders, and its uses in psychiatry were frequently injurious.
 He set himself a task to delegitimize legitimating agencies and authorities, and what he saw as their vast powers, enforced by psychiatrists and other mental health professionals, mental health laws, mental health courts, and mental health sentences.

 Szasz was a critic of the influence of modern medicine on society, which he considered to be the secularization of religion's hold on humankind.
 Criticizing scientism, he targeted psychiatry in particular, underscoring its campaigns against masturbation at the end of the 19th century, its use of medical imagery and language to describe misbehavior, its reliance on involuntary mental hospitalization to protect society, and the use of lobotomy and other interventions to treat psychosis.
-To sum up his description of the political influence of medicine in modern societies imbued by faith in science, he declared:

-Since theocracy is the rule of God or its priests, and democracy the rule of the people or of the majority, pharmacracy is therefore the rule of medicine or of doctors.

-Szasz consistently paid attention to the power of language in the establishment and maintenance of the social order, both in small interpersonal and in wider social, economic, and/or political spheres:
+Szasz consistently paid attention to the power of language in the establishment and maintenance of the social order, both in small interpersonal and in wider social, economic, and/or political spheres.

-The struggle for definition is veritably the struggle for life itself.
-In the typical Western two men fight desperately for the possession of a gun that has been thrown to the ground: whoever reaches the weapon first shoots and lives; his adversary is shot and dies.
-In ordinary life, the struggle is not for guns but for words; whoever first defines the situation is the victor; his adversary, the victim.
-For example, in the family, husband and wife, mother and child do not get along; who defines whom as troublesome or mentally sick?... [the one] who first seizes the word imposes reality on the other; [the one] who defines thus dominates and lives; and [the one] who is defined is subjugated and may be killed.

-His main arguments can be summarized as follows: